tolitius/obiwan/README.md

 ;; -------------------------
 ;; obiwan.core/hget
 ;; ([redis h f])
-;;   takes in a jedis connection pool, a hash name and a field name ;;   if present, returns a field name value
+;;   {:obiwan-doc takes in a jedis connection pool, a hash name and a field name ;;                if present, returns a field name value}

 => (require '[dev :refer :all])